SuryaMajumder/ExplorerBgTool/README.md

    - This briefly closes and reopens Explorer (all windows will flash — that's normal)

 Open File Explorer and enjoy your background! 🎉

+> 💡 Note background doesn't appear at Home and Gallery of File Explorer.
+You can browse to any other location and your background will appear.

 ---